HotCakeX/Harden-Windows-Security/Wiki posts/Harden‐Windows‐Security‐Module/Harden‐Windows‐Security‐Module.md

 If a selected category requires Administrator privileges and the module is running with Standard privileges, that category is skipped.

 This parameter has automatic tab completion.
-You can press the `Tab` key to see the available categories.
+You can press the `Tab` key to see the available categories on the PowerShell console.

 <div align='center'>